tytydraco/yessleep/out/The_debt_collection_agency_gave_me_two_options_to_clear_my_financial_problems_Option_1_severing_is_better_than_option_2.md

 I was just happy with not being cut apart.

 He nodded at me to leave.
 "I will see you in three days when you enter the second stage," his lips quirked into a smile.
-"Please take care of the body now, it is owned by us.
+"Please take care of the body now, since it is owned by us.
 No binge eating, drugs, drinking, and refrain from intercourse.
 It can… *disturb* the process.
-You be gentle.
+You must be gentle.
 No sudden movements.
 I also advise against driving heavy machinery."

 His voice was following me out of the door, when I stumbled back into his office, and then through the door into the waiting room.
 "Oh, and if you do not return, we will come and get you."

 When the door slammed behind me, he was waving.

+I was screaming.

 Last night, I spent the night with a guy I met from college.